 The portfolio covers a range of prospect sizes and play types from proven Ungani lookalikes to other high potential play types for oil and gas, including the world class Rafael conventional oil prospect.

-The Origin farm in includes a commitment to drilling the Rafael 1 and Kurrajong 1 wells as soon as practicable in 2021 after the end of the current northern Australian wet season.
-Origin will provide individual carry amounts totaling $16 million for these well costs, and will provide an additional $1 million payment to Buru in recognition of past costs.
+The Origin farm in includes a commitment to drilling the Rafael 1 and Currajong 1 exploration wells.
+Origin will provide individual carry amounts totaling $16 million for these well costs, and has provided an additional $1 million payment to Buru in recognition of past costs.

 The Origin farm in also includes the acquisition of extensive regional and prospect level seismic programs, with Origin carrying the first $6 million of this seismic acquisition expenditure.